m4xw311/AlloAI/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+All pull requests will be automatically tested via GitHub Actions across multiple Python versions and operating systems.

 ## License